telerik/kendo-themes/packages/bootstrap/docs/customization-dropzone.md

 ---
 title: Customizing Dropzone
-description: "Refer to the list of the Kendo UI Fluent theme variables available for customization."
+description: "Refer to the list of the Kendo UI Bootstrap theme variables available for customization."
-slug: variables_kendothemefluent_dropzone
+slug: variables_kendothemebootstrap_dropzone
 position: 9
 ---